-LG to put tablet work on hold to focus on smartphonesAlex Wagner - Deputy Managing Editor, News Desk
+LG to put tablet work on hold to focus on smartphonesAlex Wagner - Editorial Director of News and Content

 While LG hasn't exactly been the most prolific Android tablet manufacturer (especially here in the U.S.), the company has released a handful of slates.
 It doesn't sound like we'll be seeing much in the way of new LG tablets in the near future, though, as a spokesperson for the company has said that that it plans to push its tablet development off to the side for now and pour its efforts into smartphones instead.
 "We’ve decided to put all new tablet development on the back burner for the time being in order to focus on smartphones," the spokesperson told Bloomberg.